dialob/dialob-parent/frontend/dialob-fill-material/README.md

 };
 ```

 `<Item>` is a component that renders an actual fill component depending on item's properties.
 You have to provide your own depending on application needs.
-(See example here: https://git.resys.io/dialob/dialob-fill-material-demo/-/blob/master/src/dialob/Item.tsx  (needs better docs))
+(See example [here](https://github.com/dialob/dialob-parent/blob/dev/frontend/dialob-fill-demo-material/src/dialob/Item.tsx))

 ### Component types